SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland/windsor-framework-faqs.md

 > 📘 Note
 >
-> \_To learn more about the green and red lane system, refer to The [Windsor Framework - The Green Lane](https://docs.intersoftsapient.net/docs/windsor-framework-faqs#/) article. \_
+> \_To learn more about the green and red lane system, refer to the [Windsor Framework - The Green Lane](https://docs.intersoftsapient.net/docs/windsor-framework-faqs#/) article. \_